codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 ### Displaying the Call

 Although we are now able to make calls, we are not yet displaying the videos on the screen.
-To do this attach the video streams to the `<video>` elements.
+To do this we are going to attach the video streams to the `<video>` elements.

 The streams cannot be attached until the call begins.
-Catch the `accepted` event and attach the video streams after this point.
+Catch the `accepted` event using `.on('accepted', funct)` and attach the video streams within this callback function.

 Create a new function called onAccepted(), and bind it to the `accepted` event.
 Inside this function, call the `attachMediaStream` function on both media streams, and then play both video elements.